MrNova420/NCSPSB-Mobile-Performance-Dashboard/README.md

 📚 Credits
 Developed by: Mr Nova (@MrNova420)

-Script Engineered for: Personal projects & community performance needs
+Script Engineered for: Personal projects & community personal device performance montoring/boost needs

-Inspired by: Unix performance toolkits, Termux CLI power, and mobile modding culture.

 📃 License
 This project is open-source and free to use under the MIT License.